 - Make safety improvements for parking and property access and impose restrictions on pedestrian movement between its two sites.

 - Adopt revised operating hours between 8 a.m. and 9:30 p.m.

 Growing agribusiness operations, like Prairie Gardens, are important to the community and the County remains committed to helping them succeed.

 These new safety measures will be in place until the end of 2022.
 Sturgeon County will continue working with Prairie Gardens as they implement land use and safety requirements prior to the 2023 season.

 On August 17, 2022, Sturgeon County served notice to Prairie Gardens that the stop order issued in October 2021 was being enforced with adjusted restrictions (occupancy and hours of operation limits).
-This was due ongoing public safety concerns and non-compliance with previous commitments to submission deadlines, occupancy limits during defined hours, and requirements to confirm parking, traffic, and access improvements.
+This was due to ongoing public safety concerns and non-compliance with previous commitments relating to occupancy limits during defined hours, and requirements to confirm parking, traffic, and access improvements.

 This meant Prairie Gardens was not able to continue intensive agricultural operations, including greenhouse, u-pick, and market gardens, or agritourism operations including corn maze, hayrides, and other small-scale events.
 The stop order did not limit Prairie Gardens’ ability to raise and cultivate crops and livestock.
 It was also able to continue with small-scale consumer visitations and product sales, provided those activities occurred on their property and within the daily visitor limit.

 Sturgeon County is actively working to support producers in diversifying their revenue sources through agribusiness and agritourism activities.
 Learn more at sturgeoncounty.ca/AgriReview.